ManticoreGamesInc/platform-documentation/src/tutorials/template_reference.md

 ![Publish Dialog Box](../img/EditorManual/Art/PublishtoCCBox.png "Fill this up with info about your template."){: .center loading="lazy" }

-1. Give the template a name.
+1. Give the template a **name**.
 This does not need to match the template name in the project, and can be more descriptive or specific help creators understand the template.
 2. Write a **description** for your template.
 This section can include list of the individual objects in the template, possible uses, and attributions to other creators who helped with the template.
+3. Add **tags**.
+These are important so your content shows up properly in search and the browse sections.

 ### Add a Screenshot